-Individuals are trying to make their profiles go viral in the hope that potential employers will see they're really good at reposting memes and then offer them a spot at their actuarial firm or funeral parlor.
+Individuals are trying to make their profiles go viral in the hope that potential employers will see they're really good at reposting memes and then offer them a spot at their actuarial firm or funeral parlour.
 In fact, admits LinkedIn's senior communications manager Crystal Braswell, it's the evolution of the network feed into something more akin to Facebook and Twitter that has put a "heavy impetus" on members trying to generate viral posts.

 READ ON VICE LONG READS: The Things the World's Billionaires Are Funding to Help Humanity Become Immortal

 However, it turns out that many of your peers do not appreciate you opening up your thought process.
-Some LinkedIn users have been voicing their annoyance with the Facebookification of the site using the #RIPLinkedIn hashtag on Twitter, lamenting the posting of "inappropriate pictures," the many, many spam messages they receive, and the "political propaganda" they see popping up in their feeds.
+Some LinkedIn users have been voicing their annoyance with the Facebookification of the site using the #RIPLinkedIn hashtag on Twitter, lamenting the posting of "inappropriate pictures", the many, many spam messages they receive and the "political propaganda" they see popping up in their feeds.

-Picture the scenario: You're at a music festival, you've dropped a pill, you've lost your friends because it's dark and your eyes are doing that weird flickering thing, and you've decided to just plant on top of a grassy bank and dance around for a bit by yourself.
-You are less aware of your body than usual, so do not realize that both of your arms are above your head and that your lower jaw is parallel with the tip of your nose.
+Picture the scenario: you're at a music festival, you've dropped a pill, you've lost your friends because it's dark and your eyes are doing that weird flickering thing, and you've decided to just plant on top of a grassy bank and dance around for a bit by yourself.
+You are less aware of your body than usual, so do not realise that both of your arms are above your head and that your lower jaw is parallel with the tip of your nose.

-A few years later, you've heard that a LinkedIn profile will definitely result in a six figure wage, so you go ahead and sign up.
+You've heard that a LinkedIn profile will definitely result in a six figure wage, so you go ahead and sign up.
 Everything looks good at first.
 Colin Okoye from school has endorsed your timekeeping skills; Jenny Atkins from college has reached out to tell you there's temp work at the entirely faceless logistics company she works for, if you're looking?

-"I might see a post like that, and maybe I'm in the middle of a crazy day, so it's a welcome reset," says Braswell.
+"I might see a post like that, and maybe I'm in the middle of a crazy day, so it's a welcome reset," says Crystal.
 "It can be inspiring to read for some businessmen and women."

 I'm generally not very inspired by videos of people dancing, so I scroll through my own LinkedIn feed to see if I can find something genuinely inspiring that might provide a welcome reset in the relentless succession of disappointment that is my life.

 None of this inspires me.
 In fact, if anything, it makes me feel worse.
-I'm 27, and my signature isn't considered an autograph to anyone on earth.
+I'm 27 and my signature isn't considered an autograph to anyone on Earth.

 WEIRD EMOTIONAL BLACKMAIL